MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/prepare-teams-toolkit.md

 ### Create a free Teams developer tenant (optional)

-If you don't have a Teams developer account, you can get it free.
+If you don't have a Teams developer account, you can get it for free.
 Join the Microsoft 365 developer program!

 1. Go to the [Microsoft 365 developer program](https://developer.microsoft.com/microsoft-365/dev-program).
 1. Select **Join Now** and follow the onscreen instructions.